Generic name: ALOGLIPTIN BENZOATE 12.5mg, PIOGLITAZONE HYDROCHLORIDE 15mg

 Recommendations for All Patients

 OSENI should be taken once daily and can be taken with or without food.
-The tablets must not be split before swallowing.
+Do not spilt tablets.

 The recommended starting dose for OSENI (alogliptin and pioglitazone):